MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 ## Intermediate: FunctionParameter and args

 In the previous section, we described how to populate the request.FunctionParameter, and view that info in the args parameter.
-The [Using CloudScript](using-cloudscript.md) tutorial demonstrates how you upload new CloudScript.
+The [CloudScript Quickstart](cloudscript-quickstart.md) demonstrates how to upload new CloudScript.
 Putting both together, we can provide another example of how to pass arguments from client to CloudScript.
 Take the previous example, modify the CloudScript code and your client code as follows:

 ```javascript
 handlers.helloWorld = function (args) {